radecodes202/evsu-emap-admin/README.md

 ## 🎯 Project Overview

 The EVSU eMAP Admin Panel is a comprehensive web application for managing campus data including buildings, rooms, pathways, users, and system settings.
-It integrates directly with Supabase (PostgreSQL + PostGIS) for data storage and requires no separate backend server.
+It integrates directly with Supabase (PostgreSQL + PostGIS) for data storage.

+**This is the Admin Panel** - the mobile app is a separate project that consumes the same Supabase database.

 ## ✨ Features